 - Marinate for at least 2 hours or overnight.

 - Fire up your grill to medium-high.
 Place steaks on grill.
-Cook 4-6 minutes per side or until the internal temperature reaches at least 145 degrees F for medium.
+Cook 4-6 minutes per side or until the internal temperature reaches at least 65 degrees Celsius for medium.

-- Let steaks rest 3 minutes before serving.
+- Let steaks rest for at least 3 minutes before serving.